JarrodJ83/LowKey/Readme.md

 # LowKey

-LowKey aims to be an unobtrusive way of creating pre-configured, connected clients to your different data stores (SQL, Redis, Postgres, etc)
+Tired of having to build ways of getting configured clients for your data stores in each of your dotnet projects?
+Have a multi-tenant database configuration and need an easy way to get a configured client to your data stores?
+LowKey aims to be an unobtrusive way of creating pre-configured, connected clients to your different data stores (SQL, Redis, Postgres, etc) with multi-tenancy built in.

+## Why would I use LowKey?

+LowKey provides a simple way for registering your data stores for single or multi-tenancy and accessing them by name anywhere you need by injecting an instance of `IClientFactory`.
+This means you don't have to write any code for creating clients or dealing with multi-tenancy.
+LowKey will handle this for you.

+A great example of how LowKey simplifies things is when you need different connections for read and writes.
+Given this you can't simply just register your client with a DI framework and inject it as there would be no way to inject a read vs write connected client (at least not easily and clearly).
+At this point you're left with the option to write custom code to handle this or use LowKey.
+With LowKey you can, for example, register a client connected to your write instance with the name "write" and a client configured for your readonly instane with the name "read" and access them when needed using `IClientFactory`.

 ## Key Design Points